-In some cases, however, students choose to present a completed first-year project that is unrelated to the second-year project.
+In some cases, however, students choose to present a completed first-year project.
 This project might represent a pilot study, or it may be a project based on already collected data.
 For example, a student might analyze a portion of data collected by others in their advisor's research program and present these results.
 In these cases, there should be completed data analysis included in the poster content.